MP for Sutton and Cheam

 Liberal Democrat Spokesperson (London)

-Luke Taylor is the Liberal Democrat MP for Sutton and Cheam, first elected in July 2024.
-He serves as Liberal Democrat Spokesperson for London and sits on the Public Administration and Constitutional Affairs Committee.
-His parliamentary experience includes committee work on the Sustainable Aviation Fuel Bill and the Crime and Policing Bill.
+Luke Taylor is a Liberal Democrat MP for Sutton and Cheam, elected in 2024.
+He serves as the Liberal Democrat Spokesperson for London and sits on the Public Administration and Constitutional Affairs Committee; he has also sat on committees related to the Sustainable Aviation Fuel Bill and the Crime and Policing Bill.

 Generated 21 February 2026